In C++ an Array is a collection of elements of the same type, of fixed size stored in contiguous memory locations.

 }

-Finding the maximum value in an Array
+Find the maximum value in an array

 This example shows how to find the maximum value in an array of integers: